SESaMo: Symmetry-Enforcing Stochastic Modulation for Normalizing Flows: Proposed Method: SESaMo

+Unlike canonicalization, SESaMo (illustrated in the upper row of~\cref{fig:cartoons}) employs a flow $g_{\boldsymbol{\theta}}$ that shifts the prior density $q_0$ so that it captures a single mode of the target density within the canonical cell.
+This shift is induced by the penalty term $\Lambda(\widetilde{\boldsymbol{x}})$.
+After this alignment step, the probability mass is redistributed according to $S_u$.
+In contrast, canonicalization (shown in the lower row of~\cref{fig:cartoons}) applies a fixed transformation $C_{T,z}$ that maps $z$ directly into the canonical cell.
+Consequently, unlike canonicalization, SESaMo does not require the prior $q_0$ to be invariant under the symmetry transformation, which makes it applicable in a broader range of settings.

-Similarly to canonicalization, stochastic modulation requires $S_u$ to be bijective, which is enforced by the penalty term introduced in~\Cref{sec:penaltyterm}, see~\Cref{eq:penaltyterm}.
-Moreover, when the probability mass is not evenly distributed among the modes of the target density ($b\neq\ln0.5$), having a learnable parameter $b$ allows the NF to effectively capture the broken symmetry.
+Similarly to canonicalization, stochastic modulation requires the map $S_u$ to be bijective.
+This property is enforced by the penalty term introduced in~\Cref{sec:penaltyterm}.
+An extended comparison between canonicalization and stochastic modulation is provided in App.\ref{app:comparison_canon_stochmod}.
+A pseudocode representation of SESaMo can be found in~\Cref{app:pseudocode}.

+If the probability mass is not evenly distributed among the modes of the target density (e.g., $b\neq\ln0.5$ for a $\ztwo$ symmetry), having a learnable parameter $b$ allows SESaMo to effectively capture the broken symmetry.
 This case is further detailed in App.~\ref{app:breakingparam}.
+We also stress that SESaMo extends beyond discrete symmetries.
+Appendix~\ref{app:stochmodcontinuous} develops a formulation for (broken) continuous symmetries, where $u$ is a continuous variable instead of a discrete one.